 Or, worse yet, "You're always wanting things!
 You're so greedy and self-centered!
 Do you think you're the center of the universe?"

-might be just plain nuts.
-But if you can say YES to the feelings and desire, even while you say NO to the request, your child will feel (and
+be just plain nuts.
+But if you can say YES to the feelings and desire, even while you say NO to the request, your child will feel (and act) a

 "You wish you could stay up later.
 When you're big, I bet you'll stay up all night, every night, and never go to bed, won't you?
 Right now it's bedtime, but we can still have fun while we get ready.
 Do want to hide under the covers and see if I can find you?
 Then we'll read a story."